bmellinger11/ideaMetabolism/README.md

 *   **Persistent Memory**: Ideas are stored in a Graph RAG repository, allowing the system to recall past solutions.
 *   **Semantic Novelty**: The system calculates how "new" an idea is by comparing its vector embedding against the existing knowledge graph.
 *   **Relationship Mapping**: Automatically detects if new ideas **CONTRADICT** or **REQUIRE** existing ideas.
-*   **Evolutionary Synthesis**: Actively "breeds" new ideas by combining the most *Novel* idea with the most *Feasible* idea from the current generation cycle **and** relevant history, creating offspring that inherit traits from both.
+*   **Evolutionary Synthesis**: Actively "breeds" new ideas by combining the most *Novel* idea with the highest *Interest* idea (including human feedback) from the current generation cycle **and** relevant history, creating offspring that inherit traits from both.
+*   **Human Feedback Loop**: Users can rate ideas (1-5 stars) and leave comments.
+Ratings boost/penalize scores, influencing which ideas are selected for breeding.
+*   **Lineage Visualization**: View parent-child relationships and semantic connections for any idea.

 ## Architecture

 ### Core Components
 *   **`idea_metabolism.py`**: The main orchestrator.
-Manages the LLM client, agents, and the 4-stage pipeline (Generation -> Triage -> Relationship Extraction -> Evolution).
+Manages the LLM client, agents, and the 4-stage pipeline (Generation → Triage → Relationship Extraction → Evolution).
 *   **`graph_repository.py`**: A **NetworkX**-based graph database.
     *   **Nodes**: Problems, Ideas, Domains.
     *   **Edges**: `ADDRESSES`, `RELATES_TO`, `CONTRADICTS`, `REQUIRES`, `DERIVED_FROM`.
     *   **Vector Search**: Uses `sentence-transformers` for semantic retrieval of problem contexts.
+    *   **Score Breakdown**: Provides AI score, human feedback stats, and combined interest score.
+*   **`application.py`**: Flask web server with API endpoints for idea generation, feedback, and individual idea pages.

 ### Data Flow
 1.  **Generation**: Agents generate ideas for a given Problem.
 2.  **Graph RAG**: The system embeds the Problem and retrieves semantically similar "Context Ideas" from the graph.
 3.  **Evaluation**: An Evaluator Agent scores new ideas on Novelty, Feasibility, and Surprise relative to the retrieved context.
 4.  **Linking**: The system identifies and creates semantic edges between new and existing ideas.
-5.  **Evolution**: The system identifies the "Most Novel" and "Most Feasible" ideas in the batch (plus relevant historical ideas) and synthesizes a "Child Idea" that attempts to maximize both traits.
+5.  **Evolution**: The system identifies the "Most Novel" and "Highest Interest" ideas in the batch (plus relevant historical ideas) and synthesizes a "Child Idea" that attempts to maximize novelty while preserving proven appeal.
 This child is then evaluated and stored with `DERIVED_FROM` lineage edges.
+6.  **User Feedback**: Humans rate and comment on ideas.
+High ratings boost an idea's selection probability for future breeding.

+### Scoring System

+Ideas are ranked by **Combined Interest Score**:
+- **AI Interest**: Base score from LLM evaluation (novelty × feasibility × surprise)
+- **Human Feedback Multiplier**:
+  - 4.5+ stars → +50%
+  - 4.0+ stars → +25%
+  - 3.0+ stars → +10%
+  - 2.0+ stars → -20%
+  - Below 2.0 → -50%

 ## Setup & Usage